antoinecarat/antoinecarat.eu/README.md

   - [ ] Add details for skills
   - [ ] Hobbies section
   - [ ] Allow download from sources to pdf
+- [ ] Improve perfs on Lighthouse audit
 - [ ] Progressive Web Application